• Skip to primary navigation

 Can I use a different frosting?

 YES!
 You can use any frosting you’d like, store-bought or homemade.
-I recommend this vanilla frosting if you don’t want something chocolatey!
-YUM!
+I recommend this chocolate buttercream frosting and this vanilla frosting.

 front view of a piece of chocolate zucchini cake with a bite taken out of it